 The City of New Haven confirmed in a statement Tuesday night that the

 promotions will be completed as soon as possible, WTNH-TV reported.

-claimed that New Haven violated the rights of the plaintiffs when it
+that New Haven violated the rights of the plaintiffs when it threw out two

-out of fear that discrimination lawsuits would arise from the black
+fear that discrimination lawsuits would arise from the black community.

-community.
-Instead, the 19 white firefighters and one Latino who would
+Instead, the 19 white firefighters and one Latino who would have been in

 Firefighters Michael Blatchley, Greg Boivin, Michael Christoforo, Ryan

 Divito, Steven Durand, Christopher Parker, Frank Ricci, and Mark Vendetto

 Advancing to the rank of captain are: Gary Carbone, William Gambardella,

 Brian Jooss, Matthew Marcarelli, Timothy Scanlon and Benjamin Vargas.